Randomization tests for peer effects in group formation experiments: Simulation studies

-We supplement our theory with simulation for the power of our tests.
-Our simulation setting mimics one of our first applications.
+Here, we provide simulation results on the power of our tests.
+Our simulation setting mimics our roommate application in Section \ref{section:li}.
 We consider $N = 156$ units split into groups of four units.
-As in the application, $104$ of these units have attribute $A=1$, while the rest has attribute $A=0$.
-Throughout the simulation, we will focus on testing the null hypothesis $H_0^{1,0}: Y_i(1) = Y_i(0)$, so our simulation setup only needs to specify the potential outcomes $Y_i(0)$ and $Y_i(1)$.
+As in the application, $104$ of these units have attribute $A=1$, while the rest have attribute $A=0$.
+The peer group exposure for unit $i$ is the sum of group peers with $A=1$ --- thus, $\Wdom = \{0, 1, 2, 3\}$.
+Throughout the simulation, we will focus on testing the null hypothesis $H_0^{1,0}: \Yw_i(1) = \Yw_i(0)$, so our simulation setup only needs to specify the potential outcomes $\Yw_i(0)$ and $\Yw_i(1)$.

-\subsection{No covariates}
+\subsubsection{No covariates}

 We first simulate IID potential outcomes from

 With these specifications, the potential outcomes live on a $4$ points scale, like the original GPA outcomes, and the mean is in the same ballpark as the original data.
 When $\tau = 0$, the null hypothesis is true so we expect a rejection rate at the nominal level.
 When $\tau \neq 0$, the alternative is true: to study the power, we generated potential outcome with $\tau$ taking the values $\tau = 0, 0.1, 02, 0.3, 0.4, 0.5, 0.6, 0.7, 0.8, 1$.
 For each value of $\tau$ we generate a schedule of potential outcomes.
 We then generate 300 draws of $Z^\text{obs}$ using an stratified randomized design.
 Then for each $Z^\text{obs}$, we run our test to obtain a $p$-value with 1000 draws from the condition distribution using the difference-in-means statistic.
 Finally, we compute the rejection rate over all draws at level $\alpha = 0.05$.
 Figure~\ref{fig::simulation1} summarizes the results.